What if my family can’t afford my funeral?

 Coffin Clubs bring seniors together for company, a chat, and to design and make their own unique coffin .
 As well as promoting community, a healthy attitude towards death and celebrating each person’s artistic streak, the clubs offer a way to save thousands on one of the biggest funeral costs: the coffin.

-Coffins in New Zealand typically start at about $5,000, but you can request one through Coffin Clubs for $2004.
+Coffins in New Zealand could cost about $5,000, but you may be able to find cheaper options through Coffin Club or other independent providers.
 While making your own coffin isn’t everyone’s cup of tea, the Coffin Club phenomenon shows an increasing willingness among Kiwis to plan ahead.

 Work and Income offers an income and asset-tested grant worth around $2,000.
-This money can only be spent on the most necessary parts of the funeral, such as funeral director’s fees, body disposal and burial plots .
+This money can only be spent on the most necessary parts of the funeral, such as the funeral director’s fees, body disposal and burial plots.

-Veterans’ Affairs also has funeral funding available for those who have served in the armed forces .
+Veterans’ Affairs also has funeral funding available for those who've served in the armed forces.

 Preparing for the future